MrJerry-y/requirement_manager/README.md

 while deploying your application and false are for those that are needed only in development and are not required in deployment
 run it

-add this proj in your working dir and crete json containing requirements
+add this project in your working dir and create json containing requirements

 ```bash
 python requirement_manager.py <input.json>
 ```
-it will suppoer Yaml format soon
+it will support Yaml format soon